thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ```

 This name is used by the software management agent to determine which plugin, amongst all the available ones,
-is appropriate for an operation.
+is appropriate for an action.

 Note that a plugin alias returns the type of the referenced plugin.
 ```